tobyweston/blog/source/_posts/2012-06-10-http-simple.md

 ## The API

-The library provides an implementation agnostic API.
+The library, [simple-http](https://github.com/tobyweston/simple-http), provides an implementation agnostic API.
 It ships with support for Apache's HTTP client 4.x but can be extended to use any underlying HTTP client library without changes to the API.
 It's essentially a builder ontop of the Apache library.
 You configure your client in a builder style then hit the HTTP verbs.
 For example.

 {% codeblock lang:java %}
 HttpResponse response = anApacheClient()